nemosminer/NemosMiner/README.md

         - When using advanced per pool configuration, it is possible to add a penalty factor for a specific pool.
 This simply adds as a multiplicator on estimations presented by the pool.
         - Example scenario
-          - NiceHash has a 4% fee - Set PricePenaltyFactor to 0.96 (1-0.04)
           - You feel like a pool is exaggerating his estimations by 10% - Set PricePenaltyFactor to 0.9

   zergpool/zergpoolcoins/nlpool/ahashpool/zpool/blazepool/blockmasters